 (Savings Incentive Match Plan for Employees)

-A retirement plan similar to a 401(k)
+A retirement plan is similar in some ways to a 401(k)

 - Easy and inexpensive to administer

-- Deductible employee and employer contributions
+- Pre-tax employee salary deferrals and federal tax deductible employer contributions

 - Use the Small Business Selector to find a plan